700 Children's® – A Blog by Pediatric Experts

 • Pool passes?
 Check.

-We put on the sunscreen, set up our “camp” and got right in.
-The kids had so much fun and we did too.
+We put on the sunscreen before leaving the house and brought it along to re-apply.
+We set up our “camp” and got in the pool.
+The kids always had so much fun and we did too.
 It was fantastic to be a part of their fun and exploration.
 Getting wet and splashing around a swimming pool is a great way to have fun and beat the summer heat.
 It was reassuring to know we could go on an outing like this with the kids and be safe too.
-I introduced the kids to the lifeguards and explained the “rules of the pool.”
+At our first pool trip each summer, I introduced the kids to the lifeguards and explained the “rules of the pool.”

 They seemed to accept the no running rule fairly well but the concept of a rest period during the adult swim was a little harder for them to grasp!
 Here are some important things to remember to keep your pool outings fun and safe: